 Thereafter, Units shall be issued at a price equal to the Net Asset Value per Unit on the relevant Dealing Day on which the Units are to be issued, plus an adjustment for any anti-dilution levy imposed by the Manager (if any).
 Dealing is carried out on a forward pricing basis. i.e. the Net Asset Value next computed after receipt of subscription requests.
 Unless otherwise specified in the relevant Classes Information Cards attached to this Prospectus, a subscription fee not exceeding 3% of the total subscription amount shall be deducted from the total subscription amount and shall be paid to the Manager or to any placing or sales agent or agents or Distributors appointed by the Manager for its or their absolute use and benefit and shall not form part of the assets of the relevant Sub-Fund.
-Where such a subscription fee is not applied upon any subsequent issue of Units of a particular Class or Classes, a fee may be applied on a contingent deferred basis and deducted from the redemption proceeds if a Unitholder redeems his/her Units within a certain number of years from purchase ("Exit Charge") and shall be paid to the Manager or to any placing or sales agent or agents or Distributors appointed by the Manager for its or their absolute use and benefit and shall not form part of the assets agent or agents or Distributors of years from purchase ("Exit Charge") and shall be paid to the Manager or to any placing or sales agent or agents or Distributors appointed by the Manager for its or their absolute use and benefit and shall not form part of the assets of the relevant Sub-Fund, as further detailed in the relevant Classes Information Cards attached to this
+Where such a subscription fee is not applied upon any subsequent issue of Units of a particular Class or Classes, a fee may be applied on a contingent deferred basis and deducted from the redemption proceeds if a Unitholder redeems his/her Units within a certain number of years from purchase ("Exit Charge") and shall be paid to the Manager or to any placing or sales agent or agents or Distributors appointed by the Manager for its or their absolute use and benefit and shall not form part of the assets of the relevant Sub-Fund, as further detailed in the relevant Classes Information Cards attached to this